dentarg/auth0-blog/_posts/2017-01-23-beating-json-performance-with-protobuf.markdown

         .build();
 ```

 These instances alone just represent the messages, so I also needed a way to exchange them.
-Spring, as always, provides support for Protobuf and there are a few resources out there - like [this one on Spring's blog](https://spring.io/blog/2015/03/22/using-google-protocol-buffers-with-spring-mvc-based-rest-services), and [this one from Baeldung](http://www.baeldung.com/spring-rest-api-with-protocol-buffers) - that helped me on that matter.
+Spring provides support for Protobuf and there are a few resources out there - like [this one on Spring's blog](https://spring.io/blog/2015/03/22/using-google-protocol-buffers-with-spring-mvc-based-rest-services), and [this one from Baeldung](http://www.baeldung.com/spring-rest-api-with-protocol-buffers) - that helped me on that matter.
 Just be aware that, as in any Java project, a few dependencies are needed.
 These are the ones that I had to add to my Maven project:

 ```xml
 <dependencies>